glella/fib/Python_Rust_Module/README.md

 9- python setup.py install

-10- Try it from another directory - open a terminal and import the module
+10- Try it from another directory - open a terminal and Python REPL and import the module